chrislattman/blogging-project/docs/git/README.md

     - `git clone https://your-username:your-PAT@gitlab.com/owner/repository.git`
         - For a private repo that you have access to
 - Add `--depth 1` to any of these to shallow clone a repo (for very large repos)
+- If that repository has submodules: `git submodule update --init --recursive`

 ### To initialize your current directory as a new Git repo: